-As at August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100% interest in a private Chilean company Minera Joy SpA ("ChileCo").
-ChileCo directly held 100% of the mineral rights to 38 mineral exploration concessions and has two subsidiaries with additional minerals rights.
-These concessions have not been renewed and have been allowed to lapse.
+On August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100% interest in a private Chilean company Minera Joy SpA ("ChileCo").
+At that time ChileCo directly held 100% of the mineral rights to 38 mineral exploration concessions and had two subsidiaries with additional minerals rights.
+The 38 mineral exploration concessions were not renewed and have been allowed to lapse.